Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 Toggles Defensive Stance to be always On (off default)
 `/xxxxx AvatarManual`
 Toggles Avatar to be Manual (off by default, therefore Avatar is Automatic when bursting)
-`/xxxxx BladestormManual`
+`/xxxxx SweepingStrikesManual`
+Toggles Sweeping Strikes to be Manual (off by default, therefore Sweeping Strikes is Automatic) `/xxxxx BladestormManual`
 Toggles Bladestorm to be Manual (off by default, therefore Bladestorm is Automatic when bursting)
 `/xxxxx AncientAftershockManual`